-There are many ways to control chipmunks -- from prevention to trapping to homemade chipmunk repellents.
-In fact, because chipmunks are rodents, many of the same methods can be used for to control chipmunks as those used to get rid of rats, mice, and squirrels.
-But the most humane ways are prevention and exclusion.
+There are many ways to control chipmunks, including taking steps for prevention, trapping and releasing, and using homemade chipmunk repellents.
+Because chipmunks are rodents, many of the same methods used to control chipmunks are similar to those used rats, mice, and squirrels.
+But the most humane, and often the most effective, methods are prevention and exclusion.

-The Humane Society recommends making changes to your yard to reduce chipmunk damage and presence -- without having to trap them.
+The Humane Society recommends making changes to your yard to reduce chipmunk damage and presence.

 - Place L-shaped footers around the home's foundation as well as any foundations, sidewalks, porches, and retaining walls to keep chipmunks from burrowing.